SparkyStar001/Encryption/README.md

 # Text Obfuscator — Simple Encryption & Decryption (Python)

-A lightweight Python script that obfuscates text by shifting characters and adding random 3-letter prefixes and suffixes.
+A lightweight Python script that obfuscates text by shifting characters and adding random 6-letter prefixes and suffixes.
 Intended for learning and light obfuscation — not cryptographic security.

 ## How it works
-- Words of length **3 or less** are reversed.
+- Words of length **6 or less** are reversed.
-- Words longer than 3:
+- Words longer than 6:
   - Move the first character to the end.
-  - Add a random 3-letter prefix and a random 3-letter suffix.
+  - Add a random 6-letter prefix and a random 6-letter suffix.
-  - Example: `hello` → `elloh` → `AbcellohXyz`
+  - Example: `hello` → `elloh` → `AbcdefellohUVwXyz`

 ## Files
 - `encrypt.py` — contains `Generate_Random`, `encrypt`, `encrypt_sentence`.